DawnALewis/Cloggs-Cave/02_BioInformatics/README.md

 ### Eager Pipeline to filter libraries for target reads

-### Filtered workflow targetting human DNA using the metascreen pipeline
+### Filtered workflow targetting human DNA from shotgun data using the metascreen pipeline
 This nextflow pipeline was developed by [Shyamsundar Ravishankar](https://github.com/shyama-mama/)

 BWA output (.BAM files) are split by reference species into four .BAMs due to size.
 To do this, make a list of contigs for each reference species.
 This is has the potential to lose reads which have mapped to multiple species.
 Small libraries may be able to avoid this splitting.